Idioms Using the Word “Head”

 Get your head around something

-Ex: It took me a while but I managed to get my head around that formulae.
+Ex: It took me a while, but I managed to get my head around that formula.

 Head over heels